compiler-research/compiler-research.github.io/_posts/2025-05-21-enhancing-llm-training.md

 * **Offer a C++ Alternative:** Provide a foundation for more efficient, compiler-driven LLM training within the C++ ecosystems.
 * **Learn and Share:** Gain insights into the practicalities of applying compiler-based AD to complex ML problems and share these learnings with the community.

-I believe this project has the potential to make a valuable contribution to both the compiler research field and the ongoing efforts to make powerful AI models more accessible and efficient to train.
+This project has the potential to make a valuable contribution to both the compiler research field and the ongoing efforts to make powerful AI models more accessible and efficient to train.

 ### Related Links